Circuit Technology Center 22 Parkridge Road

 Some final tips:

-- Be meticulous in masking, and be sure to preheat the circuit board adequately before the rework.
+1. Be meticulous when masking, and be sure to preheat the circuit board thoroughly before rework.

-- Allow the solder fountain enough time to heat up properly and ensure that the system is properly cleaned and maintained, including the interchangeable nozzles.
+2. Allow the solder fountain enough time to heat up properly, and ensure the system is cleaned and maintained, including the interchangeable nozzles.